FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Evaluated Method

-The calculation of the frequency attribution $a_{freq}$ shares some properties, however it differs concerning the output space.
-Equation~\ref{eq:freq_attr} shows that the occlusion $\Phi_{occ}(x,i)$ is applied to $\Omega_{fft}(x)$.
-Therefore, the occlusion masks a set of frequencies instead of direct input values, leading to a change in the complete signal instead of a local change fixed to a time step and channel.
+For detailed information about fast fourier transformation (FFT) the reader is referred to Nussbaumer et al.~\cite{nussbaumer1981fast}.
+The calculation of the frequency attribution $a_{freq}$ shares some properties with the traditional occlusion approach; however, it differs in terms of the output space.
+Equation~\ref{eq:freq_attr} shows that the occlusion $\Phi_{occ}(x,i)$ is applied to $\Omega_{fft}(x)$ which is defined as the full complex FFT vector.
+For this purpose, a set of occlusion masks defined in Equation~\ref{eq:freq_attr_detail}, was created similarly to the previous occlusion masks but in frequency space.
+In this case, the occlusion masks affect a set of frequencies instead of direct input values, leading to a change in the complete signal rather than a local change fixed to a specific time step and channel.
+It should be noted that during the experiments, the use of only the magnitude spectrum was also evaluated; however, better results were achieved using the full complex FFT vector.

-To use the frequency attribution, it is mandatory to transform it back to the original input space.
-Equation~\ref{eq:freq_occ} hows how the attribution is applied to produce an attribution in the input space.
-Therefore $a_{occ}$, the attribution of the frequencies, is multiplied with the input $x$ in the frequency domain using $\Omega_{fft}$ and the result is transformed back using the inverse of $\Omega_{fft}$.
-This is then subtracted from the input $x$ and the absolute values are taken to produce $a_{freqocc}$ the attribution map in the feature space.
+To use the frequency attribution, it is necessary to transform it back to the original input space.
+Equation~\ref{eq:freq_occ} shows how the attribution is applied to produce an attribution in the input space.
+Here, $a_{occ}$, the attribution of the frequencies, is multiplied with the input $x$ in the frequency domain using $\Omega_{fft}$ and the result is transformed back using the inverse transform $\Omega_{fft}^{-1}$.
+The transformed output is then subtracted from the original input x $x$, and the absolute values are computed to obtain $a_{freqocc}$, the final attribution map in the feature space.

 In addition, it is possible to apply a mask function to $a_{frea}$ or directly apply it to the input $x$ using $\Omega_{fft}^{-1}$ to produce an optimized version of $x$ aligned to the predicted class that does not include frequencies of other classes.
-This procedure is shown in Equation~\ref{eq:freq_occ} by using only the subtrahend without taking the absolute values.
+This procedure is shown in Equation~\ref{eq:freq_occ}, where only the subtrahend is used without taking the absolute values.

+Lastly, it is possilbe to apply a traditional attribution method on top of the optimized signal to further highlight the relevant parts of the signal.
+This is shown in Equation~\ref{eq:combined} where $\Upsilon_{attr}$ describes a traditional attribution method such as occlusion, integrated gradients or saliency maps.
+The benefit of this combined approach is that the signal is already optimized to contain only relevant frequencies, making it easier for the traditional attribution to highlight important regions.
+This leads to less noisy explanations that require less cognitive effort to interpret.